felipec/sharness/API.md

 ### SHARNESS_TEST_EXTENSION

     Public: The file extension for tests.
+By default, it is set to "t".

 ### test_set_prereq()